glbala87/ELLA_tool/docs/technical/development.md

 For migrations involving user generated data, it would be useful to run the migrations (both upgrade and downgrade) with the database populated through "real" use.

-Typically you call the `/reset` endpoint and then interact with the application through the GUI.
+Typically you call `make dbreset` then interact with the application through the GUI.
-The `reset` won't create the alembic table and the upgrade/downgrade scripts will fail.
+`dbreset` won't create the alembic table and the upgrade/downgrade scripts will fail.

-So before manually running the upgrade/downgrade scripts, you need to create the alembic table:
+So before manually running the upgrade/downgrade scripts, you need to create the alembic table and populate it with the corresponding version:
 ```
- create table alembic_version (version_num varchar)
+ CREATE TABLE alembic_version (version_num varchar)
+ INSERT INTO alembic_version VALUES ([hash])
 ```

-## Configuration relevant for variant filtering and the ACMG rules engine
-Values that affect variant filtering and the rules engine are defined at three levels, in order from general to specific:
-- global (defined in code: api/config.py)
-- genepanel (common for all genes in the panel)
-- genepanel (specific for a single gene.
-Multiple genes must be configured individually)

-The genepanel configuration are part of the genepanel, and values are loaded from a json file.
-Schema file(s) in src/vardb/datamodel defines the format of the file.

-Configuration at a specific level "override" the more general ones.

-Frequency values in global or genepanel common are defined with one set for AD genes, and another for non-AD genes.
-For frequencies defined at the gene level, it's not relevant to distingiush between AD/non-AD, as this is defined by the phenotypes of the gene as defined in the genepanel.

-At genepanel common/gene level one can choose to override internal or external, and either AD and non-AD blocks.

-### global config
-See api/config.py at key 'variant_criteria' > 'genepanel_config':
-- freq_cutoff_groups
-  - AD
-    - internal
-    - external
-  - default
-    - internal
-    - external
-- disease_mode
-- last_exon_important

-### genepanel (common) at key 'data'
-- freq_cutoff_groups
-  - AD
-    - internal
-    - external
-  - default
-    - internal
-    - external
-- disease_mode
-- last_exon_important

-### genepanel (gene specific) at key 'data'
-- genes
-  - BRCA1
-    - freq_cutoffs
-      - internal
-      - external
-    - disease_mode
-    - last_exon_important
-  - ...

 ### API documentation